 If your child exhibits any of the following symptoms due to anxiety or depression, it is time to see a doctor:

 How Surrey Place can help

-If you are a caregiver with a child who exhibits high-risk behaviours that require an urgent response, like violent thinking, aggression, or property destruction, you may be eligible for Surrey Place’s Urgent Response Service.
-This program can be accessed through the Ontario Autism Program (OAP), which provides funding and services for children and youth under 18 e with autism, and their families and caregivers.
+If you are a caregiver with a child who exhibits high-risk behaviours that require an urgent response, like violent thinking, aggression, or property destruction, you may be eligible for Surrey Place’s Urgent Response Services.
+This program can be accessed through the Ontario Autism Program (OAP), which provides funding and services for children and youth under 18 with autism, and their families and caregivers.